augustecolle/Suntrip/README.md

 # The Sun Trip
 **Departure** mid june

+Auguste = :hear_no_evil:
+Camille = :smirk_cat:

 ## Urgent TO DO's

-1. Order frame
+1. Order frame :hear_no_evil:
 2. Make a technical drawing of frame
-3. Do research on aerodynamic drag
+3. Do research on aerodynamic drag -- :smirk_cat:
+4. Read regulations in "Suntrip" folder :hear_no_evil: :smirk_cat:

 ## TO DO's